wutaomsft/RAI-vNext-Preview/README.md

 ### Install the Azure CLI

-Install the Azure CLI by [following the instructions on the Microsoft docs site](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+1. Install the Azure CLI by [following the instructions on the Microsoft docs site](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+2. Install the ml extension by typing ``az extension add --name ml``.
+More information is available [on the Microsoft docs site](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli?tabs=public)

 ### Clone this repository